fhircast/sandbox.js/README.md

 # Usage
 1. Select the hub you want to connect to.
-2. Select the client endpoint that will receive the events and a subscription request.
+2. Select the client endpoint (hub.callback) that will receive the events and a send a subscription request.
-3. Send an event to the endpoint specified by the hub in the callback check.
+3. Send an event to the endpoint specified by the hub in the callback check (hub.topic).
 4. You can monitor the hub and client endpoints in this text area.

 # Program Description